 Bradford is transgender.
-He is anatomically female but identifies as male.
+He identifies as male.
 Roughly four months after he was hired by Humana and Prosoft, Bradford’s doctor informed him that he needed a complete hysterectomy.
 Bradford disclosed his need for surgery, along with his transgender status, to Humana and Prosoft, which were previously unaware that Bradford is transgender.
 Humana and Prosoft denied Bradford medial leave and/or work accommodations, and terminated him.

 One day after the Kentucky District Court issued its ruling, various church groups submitted briefs to the Sixth Circuit Court of Appeals, asking that it reopen a case in which the plaintiff claimed she was fired for her gender identity and transgender status in violation of Title VII.
 An amicus brief filed by the Unitarian Universalist Association argued that the dismissal of the suit enabled employers to discriminate based on religion.
 Another amicus brief by 76 clergy members, including Jews, Episcopalians, Baptists, and Methodists, among others, and 14 religious and civil-rights organizations noted that religious freedom does not include the right to discriminate against third parties or impose one’s faith on others.
 Lambda legal also filed an amicus brief in support of the plaintiff.